 3. TEXTURE – What’s the Right Breast Implant Surface Texture?

 While breast implants may be either silicone or saline to give the implant volume, they all have an outer shell made of silicone.
-Now traditionally over the last 50 years of breast augmentation surgery, we have classified the shell of the breast implant as either;

 • Smooth Breast Implants

 Dr Turner only uses either nano-textured (Motiva) or micro-textured (Mentor) breast implants with low surface roughness as these are the safest implants available.

 4. INCISION – What’s the Right Incision position?

 To perform a breast augmentation, a small incision is required to allow the placement of the breast implant.
 The incisions are made in inconspicuous places to minimize scar visibility and there are 3 common incision locations;

 This incision is in the breast fold, so while standing and in clothes, the scar is well hidden but may be visible when you are lying down.

 This incision takes place around the areolar, allowing scars to often be concealed by the shape and colour of your areola.